-Transport for the North was established in clear recognition of the opportunity to create a more prosperous and productive North that builds on its economic strengths and assets of the North and creating a more strengthened, more coherent and inter-connected economy.
+Transport for the North was established in clear recognition of the opportunity to create a more prosperous and productive North that builds on its economic strengths and assets, creating a strengthened, more coherent and interconnected economy.

 Bringing its cities and other economic centres closer together can help unify the economy of the North.
 This reduces barriers to trade for businesses and expands job opportunities for people.
 This can help the region gain a size and scale of economic activity that can rival some of the largest and most productive places in the world and can ensure that the whole region is greater than the sum of its parts.